zsrtp/tpgz/README.md

 ```
 - disabled bg music tool may not always disable bg music
 - loading practice files can crash in certain situations
-- to be able to move link vertically, he must enter a falling state
+- using move link tool, link is stuck to the ground unless entering a falling state
 ```

 ### Planned Features